-Research into traumatic brain injuries recently revealed that children can be dramatically affected later in life when they incur brain trauma.
+Research into traumatic childhood brain injury recently revealed that children can be dramatically affected later in life when they incur brain trauma.
 An analysis of research published in the journal “Frontiers in Behavioral Neuroscience” found that children with these injuries often struggle in adulthood and are less likely to keep a job, are more likely to be diagnosed with a mental health or neurological condition and struggle more often with alcohol abuse.

 While it is well known that alcohol abuse causes an increased risk for traumatic brain injury in adults.
 Alcohol abuse is involved in as many as 50% of emergency department admissions for traumatic brain injuries.
 However researchers wanted to study a different type of connection and see the relationship between early brain injury and later substance abuse.